-GE Capital and Slate's Roadshow for Growth Comes to Atlanta
+GE Capital and Slate's Roadshow for Growth Comes to Detroit

-ATLANTA--(BUSINESS WIRE)-- GE Capital and Slate's Roadshow for Growth rolls into Atlanta today as part of a six-month, 20-city tour that will address the issues of middle market businesses, a sector that generates $9 trillion in annual revenue and accounts for nearly 34% of total U.S. employment.
-According to new research released today by the National Center for the Middle Market (NCMM), mid-sized companies in the Atlanta area comprise only 1% of total number of businesses, yet generate 23% of total revenue and account for 28% of Atlanta's employment.*
+DETROIT--(BUSINESS WIRE)-- GE Capital and Slate's Roadshow for Growth rolls into Detroit today as part of a six-month, 20-city tour that will address the issues of middle market businesses, a sector that generates $9 trillion in annual revenue and accounts for nearly 34% of total U.S. employment.
+According to new research released today by the National Center for the Middle Market (NCMM), mid-sized companies in the Detroit area comprise only 1% of total businesses, yet generate 30% of total revenue and account for 39% of Detroit's employment.*

-Traveling in a branded bus, GE Capital and Slate's Roadshow for Growth started in Kansas City in May.
-Since then the bus has stopped in cities like St. Louis, Cleveland, Chicago and Detroit.
-While in Atlanta, the 11th stop on the tour, the NCMM will release new data that shows the importance of the middle market to Atlanta including:
+Traveling in a branded bus, GE Capital and Slate's Roadshow for Growth started in Kansas City last month.
+While in Detroit, the ninth stop on the tour, the NCMM will release new data that shows the importance of the middle market to Detroit including:

-- Consists of approximately 2,800 companies and employs roughly 1.2MM employees
+Consists of approximately 2,653 companies and employs roughly 1.1 million employees

-- Services segment is the largest source of revenue and jobs, at approximately $63.3B and roughly 646,000, respectively
+Services segment is the largest source of revenue and jobs, at approximately $48.8 billion and roughly 535,000, respectively

 "When middle market companies do well, the economy does well," said Mike Pilot, chief commercial officer of GE Capital.
 "As the leading lender to the middle market and sponsor to a number of programs to help this critical segment of the U.S. economy grow, we think helping convene a dialogue around the needs of our customers is critical to driving economic growth and creating jobs.
 From the National Center for the Middle Market to the Roadshow for Growth, our goal is to help policymakers and job creators alike understand that the middle market is the market that drives America."

-After the Atlanta stop, the Roadshow for Growth will visit middle market businesses in Dallas, New Orleans and Los Angeles, among other cities.
+After the Detroit stop, the Roadshow for Growth will visit middle market businesses in Charlotte, Atlanta, Dallas and Los Angeles, among other cities.
 The tour will culminate in Columbus, Ohio at the third annual National Middle Market Summit in late October.
 At each stop, the Roadshow for Growth will host a variety of events, ranging from town hall discussions and conversations with city mayors to visits with select middle market businesses.